When you’re living paycheck to paycheck, your #1 priority is to save $1,000.

-Now it’s time to adjust your budget, so it reflects the changes you made.
+Now it’s time to adjust your budget so that it reflects the changes you made.

-Once you know the difference between your expected income and expenses, put the difference in your new savings account.
+Once you know the difference between your expected income and your expenses, put the difference in your new savings account.

 Just remember that ending the paycheck to paycheck cycle (and building wealth in general) comes down to increasing the gap between your income and expenses.